troysandal/asteroids-p5js/README.md

 # asteroids
-A Clone of Asteroids written as my first Processing app, now ported to p5js.
+A Clone of Asteroids written as my first Processing app in 2008, now ported to [p5js](https://p5js.org/) and hosted at [Open Processing](https://www.openprocessing.org/sketch/561679).

 Instructions.
 ```